The 7 Easy (And Affordable) Zero-Waste Swaps for a Plastic-Free Day

 3. Keep shopping bags in the car

 Single-use plastic bags have been phased out by the majority of the supermarket giants here in Australia, which is a great step in the right direction.
 You can go one step further though, and keep your own shopping bags in the boot of your car for when you need to duck to the shops to grab ingredients for dinner.
 You won't risk forgetting if you always replenish your own stash.
-These netted cotton shopping bags are a great option.

 4. Use a bamboo toothbrush